kedacore/keda-docs/content/docs/2.13/authentication-providers/aws.md

 podIdentity:
   provider: aws
   roleArn: <role-arn> # Optional.
   identityOwner: keda|workload # Optional.
 If not set, 'keda' is default value.
-Mutually exclusive with 'roleArn'
+Mutually exclusive with 'roleArn' (if set)
 ```

 **Parameter list:**